Artificial intelligence: decisions should be understandable

 Regulation of AI applications is under discussion

-The regulation of AI applications for banking supervisors and auditors will thus become a separate topic block in order to keep the risks in the banking industry under control even in the age of the AI.
+The regulation of AI applications for banking supervisors and auditors will therefore become a separate topic block in order to keep the risks in the banking industry under control even in the age of the AI.
 Documenting the objectives and approach of artificial intelligence and logging the data that AI uses to derive correlations will be a beginning.
 More complex approaches, including AI controlling AI, are already in progress.